sst/sst/www/docs/constructs/NextjsSite.about.md

 Since the actual values are determined at deploy time, you should not rely on the values at build time.
 For example, you cannot fetch from `process.env.API_URL` inside `getStaticProps()` at build time.

 There are a couple of work arounds:
+- [Prefix the environment variable with `NEXT_PUBLIC_`](https://nextjs.org/docs/basic-features/environment-variables#exposing-environment-variables-to-the-browser) so it becomes available in the browser.
 - Hardcode the API URL
 - Read the API URL dynamically at build time (ie. from an SSM value)
 - Use [fallback pages](https://nextjs.org/docs/basic-features/data-fetching#fallback-pages) to generate the page on the fly